Get Your Family Dispute Case Packet — Private, Fast, Affordable

 | You need | $5,000 retainer + $350/hr | — | 5 minutes |

-Or Starter — $199 | Compare plans
+Or Compare plans | Compare plans

-BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage California arbitrations independently.
+BMA is a legal tech platform providing self-represented parties with the document preparation and local court data needed to manage arbitrations independently — no law firm required.

 This content is for informational purposes only and does not constitute legal advice.
-Consult a licensed California attorney for guidance specific to your situation.
+Consult a licensed attorney for guidance specific to your situation.

 Introduction to Family Dispute Arbitration

 Family disputes—whether related to divorce, child custody, support arrangements, or property division—can be emotionally taxing and complex.
 Traditional litigation often exacerbates conflict, prolongs resolution, and incurs significant costs. family dispute arbitration offers an alternative pathway that emphasizes confidentiality, collaboration, and expedient resolution.
-In Rensselaer, New York, the community of 21,808 residents benefits from accessible arbitration services designed to address these sensitive issues efficiently while respecting the local social fabric.
+In Rensselaer, the claimant, the community of 21,808 residents benefits from accessible arbitration services designed to address these sensitive issues efficiently while respecting the local social fabric.

 Legal Framework Governing Arbitration in New York